Home » Gilgo Locations » This Location

 It is located on Halsey Manor Road in Manorville, New York.

-The decomposing remains of the young sex worker were found lying on a sheet of plastic that had been placed on top of a pile of tree branches and scrap wood.
-It is believed that the sheet in question may have been a shower curtain.
+Her remains were found lying on a surgical drape that had been placed on top of a pile of tree branches and scrap wood.
+A male hair underneath her body was found to be a match with Heuermann's DNA.

-At the time, she frequently traveled between Washington, D.C., and Manhattan.
-She also spent time in Atlantic City, Long Island City, Cheverly, and the East Williamsburg neighborhood of Brooklyn.
+At the time of her murder, she frequently traveled between Washington, D.C., and Manhattan.
+She had also spent time in Atlantic City, North Carolina, Long Island City, Cheverly in Maryland, and the East Williamsburg neighborhood of Brooklyn.

-This means that she was most likely picked up by LISK on the 21st or 22nd.
+This means that she was likely picked up by the killer on the 21st or 22nd.

 Taylor's killer removed her head and hands in an attempt to hinder her identification.
-He also mutilated a tattoo that was on her lower back.
+He also mutilated a tattoo on her lower back.

 The tattoo consisted of a red heart with angel wings, which had the words "Remy's angel" written across them.

-Although LISK had damaged the tattoo with a sharp object, he was not thorough enough.
+Although the killer damaged the tattoo with a sharp object, he was not thorough enough.
 As a result, the medical examiner's office was able to piece the tattoo back together and release a photograph of it.

-Shortly afterwards, a detective in Washington, D.C., saw the image and realized that the tattoo might belong to Taylor, whom he had previously arrested.
+Shortly afterwards, a detective who had previously arrested Taylor in Washington, D.C., saw the image and realized that it was hers.

 At that stage, the authorities tracked down members of Taylor's family and confirmed her identity using DNA testing.

-Initially, her relatives suspected that she may have been murdered by her pimp.
+Her relatives initially suspected that her pimp may have been involved in her murder.
 However, that belief was shattered in 2011.

-In December 2010, the bodies of four missing sex workers were uncovered at a roadside near Gilgo Beach.
-This shocking discovery led to a broader search of the area along Ocean Parkway.
+In December 2010, the police found the bodies of four missing sex workers at a roadside near Gilgo Beach.
+This discovery led to a broader search of the bushes along Ocean Parkway.

 On March 29th, 2011, investigators found a skull and two hands at a site that was just one mile east of the location where the other women had been dumped.